 fact that case workload can be heavy and time consuming.

 However, the cases are also interesting and rewarding, and they provide

 you with a unique possibility to work with and present

 your ideas to senior management of our case companies.

 Course assessment will be based on reports and presentations.
-Individual contribution will be considered in the assessment.
+Individual contribution can be considered in the assessment.